irbekrm/learning-various/linux/perf/README.md

 - `r`- number of processes waiting for CPU -> saturation
 - `si`/`so` - swap-ins, swap-outs -> whether the server is out of memory
 - `free` - the amount of free memory
-- `us`, `sys` - user space time, system space time.
+- `us`, `sys` - user space time, system space time as a percentage of the total CPU time.
 Whether the load is application level or kernel level
-- `wa` - wait for disk I/O -> can point at disk bottleneck
+- `wa` - time spent waiting for disk I/O as a percentage of the total CPU time -> can point at disk bottleneck
 - memory swap-out - when there's no longer free space in physical memory and kernel writes some of the data in memory to disk
 - memory swap-in - when previously swapped out data is needed by a process, so kernel needs to write it to memory again
 - large number of swap-in/swap-out operations can affect performance